-- Look back through the advisor-focused topics we've discussed in the Coffee With Cott blog.
-We've covered a lot of ground (and grounds …) in 2019 on both defensive strategies, like protective puts, and income opportunities, such as covered calls, that can be found through options.
+- Look back through the advisor-focused topics we've discussed.
+We've covered a lot of ground in 2019 on both defensive strategies, like protective puts, and income opportunities, such as covered calls, that can be found through options.
 We've got several ways to help guide your conversation with your clients about options, including posts like Overcoming the Misconceptions About Options and Option Strategies That Can Potentially Protect Capital Gains.

-- Visit our Advisor Center, because we have more flavors than your local coffee shop in terms of resources, marketing materials and research to help seasoned advisors or the ones who are just getting started.
+- Visit our Advisor Center, because we have more resources, marketing materials and research to help seasoned advisors or the ones who are just getting started.
 You can sign in or register – completely for free – to learn about what we do for practitioners.
 You can read our white papers and also find information about why you might want to consider making options part of your practice.

 As a former advisor myself, I know your time is valuable.
 I also know that connecting with your clients and offering new ideas is important, too.
 That's why I wanted to share this list.
 I want to make it clear that with OIC there's a pathway – one that doesn't have to be convoluted – to having meaningful talks with your clients about how options work, either as a standard implementation or as a custom blend.